Decentralized Optimization over Tree Graphs: Optimization over tree graphs

 for all $i\neq 1$.
 Notice that this optimization problem can be solved by the $i$-th node as soon as it has received the value functions $V_j$ from all its children.
 Moreover, the recursion starts at the leaves $i \in \mathcal L^\bullet$, because these nodes do not have children.
 In the last backward recursion step, the root node solves the optimization problem

 finding the optimal value $V^*$ of~\eqref{eq::opt}.
 Finally, the root initializes a so-called forward sweep by sending linear combinations, $S_{1,j} x_1^\star$, to its children such that they can find their solutions $x_j^\star$, send linear combinations of these solutions to their children, and so on, until all nodes know the optimal solution.
 Notice that a desirable advantage of dynamic programming is that the globally optimal solution is found.
 Moreover, the number of communication steps of dynamic programming is relatively low: we need only one backward sweep from the leaves to the root and one forward sweep from the root to the leaves.
-However, one disadvantage of dynamic programming is that one needs to construct the functions $V_{i}$.
+However, one disadvantage of dynamic programming is that one needs to construct the functions $V_{i}$, which is only possible with high numerical precision if further regularity assumptions on the functions $F_i$ are introduced~\cite{Gruene2002,Luss1990}.
 If the dimension $n_{i,j}$ of the coupling variables is small, this is not a big problem, but, in general, dynamic programming is affected by the so-called curse of dimensionality.

+\begin{remark} Variants of dynamic programming for general tree structured networks have been developed in~\cite{Kellerer2014} under the name \textit{min-sum algorithms}.
+An approximate variant of these min-sum algorithms for piecewise quadratic optimization problems can be found in~\cite{Kellerer2016}, which is related to the developments in this paper, although we consider a much more general class of non-convex optimization problems. \end{remark}